-Peers Play social skills groups are for children 3 to 7 years old.
+Peers Play social skills groups are for children 3 years old to 6th grade.
 Through play and interactive activities with same aged peers, children learn skills related to increasing their engagement, emotional regulation, social interactions and communication.
 Specifically, building positive relationships with peers, reciprocity in play, coping with big emotions, talking to peers, problem solving and making and keeping friendships.

 Groups meet at Peers Play playspace in Kirkland.
-Groups for toddlers, preschool, kindergarten and first grade are 1.25 hours.
-Groups meet the same day and time each week.
+Groups are 1.25 hours and meet the same day and time each week.
+We offer groups primarily for 3 year olds through 1st grade, however we also offer a girls group for 2nd-4th grade girls on Tuesdays, 5th-6th grade girls on Thursdays, and 2nd grade boys on Fridays.
 Please see our Calendar for group schedules.

 The cost for social groups is $85 per session.
-Families are billed monthly.
+Families are billed at the end of each month of services.
 Because we hold a spot in the group for your child, you will be billed when absent.
 Before placement in a group, we do an initial one hour intake meeting with the child and family to ensure the group is a good match.
 You will be billed a $150 intake fee for the intake appointment, if your child is offered a group.
 At this time we do not bill insurance.
 It is your responsibility to check with your individual insurance plan for possible reimbursement.

 The best time to inquire about groups is early fall for the school year sessions and spring for the summer sessions.

 Thank you in advance for filling out our group inquiry form.
 We know families are eager to find services for their children.
 We closely monitor all submitted inquiries.
 If we have any availability in our groups we reach out to families based on our inquiries.